 About the Gender-based Harassment and Violence Working Group

-Formed in 2017, the Berkeley Center’s Gender-based Harassment and Violence (formerly Sexual Harassment and Violence) Working Group has held annual international conferences (2018-2020) on sexual harassment law, written a book on The Global #MeToo Movement, and is now developing toolkits on workplace harassment investigations and other practical materials.
+Formed in 2017, the Berkeley Center’s Gender-based Harassment and Violence (formerly Sexual Harassment and Violence) Working Group has held annual international conferences and virtual webinars) on sexual and gender discrimination and harassment law, written a book on The Global #MeToo Movement, and is now developing toolkits on workplace harassment investigations and other practical materials.
 The Working Group’s Co-Directors are Ann Noel, former General Counsel for California’s Fair Employment and Housing Commission, and Denise Oldham, former Title IX Officer and Director of the Office for the Prevention of Harassment and Discrimination, UC Berkeley.

 January 23-26, 2023

 3.5 hours MCLE credit per day, including each day one hour ethics credit

 $125*/$150 per day; $375*/$450 for entire four day program

 (*Early Bird/Partner Rate.
 Contact Charlotte O’Keefe Stralka firstname.lastname@example.org for the discount code.)